 Causes of Nasal Obstruction

 The inside of your nose is divided into two halves by the nasal septum.
 If your septum is crooked (called a deviated septum) it bends into the air passageway of one or both sides, narrowing the space that air has to move through your nose.
 A deviated septum is very common, and recent studies show that about one third of all babies are born with a crooked septum.
-It can also be caused by trauma or breaking your nose.
+It can also be caused by trauma such as a nasal fracture or nasal valve collapse.

 Size and Swelling of Turbinates